Arabidopsis-Information-Portal/adama/docs/tutorial/tutorial.rst

 Adama Tutorial
 ==============

-Follow this quickstart with any HTTP client.
+Follow this tutorial with any HTTP client.
 Here we'll use curl_.

 The languages supported by Adama are currently: Python, Javascript.